 - Tip: Insuring your old home and your new home with the same insurance company may grant you additional negotiating power with your insurance company or advantages that will make the process of insuring your vacant home easier.

 For an Estate or Due to the Death of the Primary Insured

 One of the most difficult situations is when a home is left vacant due to a death, and the family members have to deal with the insurance.
-When the primary named insured or the inhabitants of a home are deceased, the home is considered vacant because the inhabitant has no intention to return.
+When the primary named insured or the inhabitants of a home are deceased, the home is considered vacant.

-If the primary named insured is deceased, but other family members are still living in the home, the insurance company may consider maintaining the home insurance as a normal policy for a specific time frame when the other residents were living there all along.
+- Tip: If the primary named insured is deceased, but other family members are still living in the home, the insurance company may consider maintaining the home insurance as a normal policy for a specific time frame when the other residents were living there all along.
 For example, if a mother dies, and adult children are living in the home, then the situation has remained the same, so the home is not technically vacant, the home policy will be changed to the name of the estate and the inhabitants may be able to continue to live there insured as they were before the death for a time frame determined by underwriting.
-However, the insurance company must be advised so they can make the changes or else the insurance policy may not pay out in a claim due to a material change in the risk.
+However, the insurance company must be told so they can make the changes, or else the insurance policy may not pay out in a claim.

 How Much Does a Vacancy Permit Cost?

 According to the Insurance Information Institute, a vacant home could cost twice as much if not more than a regular homeowner policy.
 The vacancy permit is a temporary solution and will include a change in premium for the term of the permit.
 It is frustrating to many people because they see a reduction in insurance coverage during a vacancy, yet sometimes pay more.
 Some insurance companies have options that do not cost as much, but it depends on your insurance company.